Seshpenguin/iona/README.md

 # Welcome to iona
 Smart Home Server GNU+Linux
 ## What is it?!
-This version of iona (known internally as "Feature-Complete Iona") is a GNU+Linux distro that will combine all the core features of the (eventually-to-be-released) iona-next (a combined OS+Hardware product with a custom gui yada yada)...
+This version of iona (known internally as "Feature-Complete Iona" or FCIona) is a GNU+Linux distro that will combine all the core features of the (eventually-to-be-released) iona-next (a combined OS+Hardware product with a custom gui yada yada)...

 Basically this repo consists of the various iona modules that make up iona GNU+Linux.
 Iona will have the follow features:
 - [x] Traditional DE (ex.
 KDE, Budgie, etc) w/ standard desktop apps (FireFox, etc)